-Despite the pandemic situation the LIFT project keeps achieving its goals and building a better understanding of drivers influencing the uptake of ecological approaches in European farming.
+approaches to Despite the pandemic situation the LIFT project keeps achieving its farming and assess the goals and building a better understanding of drivers influencing the uptake of ecological approaches in European farming.
 This newsletter presents published results from the project covering ecological farm typology and drivers of adoption of ecological approaches (page 2), farm technical-economic, private-social and environmental performance (page 3), and employment effects of ecological farming (page 4).
-Territorial-level analyses of ecological farming covering spatial dependencies in patterns of its adoption are presented (page 4), along with the socio-economic and environmental impacts (page 5).
-Next, 12 the outputs focusing on farm, farm-group and territorial level impact of policies on the adoption of ecological approaches and the performance and sustainability of ecological agriculture (page 5), as well as innovative public and private measures to encourage the adoption of ecological practices and enhance the performance and sustainability of ecological agriculture (page 6) are described.
+Territorial-level analyses of ecological farming covering spatial dependencies in patterns of its adoption are presented (page 4), along Research consortium: with the socio-economic and environmental impacts (page 5).
+Next, the outputs focusing on farm, farm-group and territorial level impact of policies on the adoption of ecological approaches and the performance and sustainability of ecological agriculture (page 5), as well as innovative public and private measures to encourage the adoption of ecological practices and enhance the performance and sustainability of ecological agriculture (page 6) are described.